Vlad-1618M/sys-monitoring-tool/README.md

+## License
+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute this software under the terms of the license.

 # **Process Monitoring Tool**

 This Python script is designed to measure the **CPU usage**, **memory usage**, and **disk usage** of a running process on your system.
 It outputs the results either to the terminal or a file, providing flexible and clear monitoring for system processes.